trdillon/monster-rpg/README.md

 ## About

 This game is set in a 2D fantasy world modeled after a famous region.
 Most of the details are purposefully vague at this point to leave flexibility in the story design later.
-Currently the game is in Build 1.0.1 with only very basic functionality and placeholder art.
-The character can walk around the world, trigger random battles with enemy monsters, and battle until one of the monsters is downed.
+Currently the game is in Build 1.0.1 with only basic functionality and placeholder art.
+The character can walk around the world, trigger random battles with enemy monsters, and utilize a monster party system to fight in battles.

 ## Install